 The sugar industry classifies growers based on sugar cane production.
-Large scale growers refers to all growers producing above 1,800 MT of sugar cane, and all growers producing less than 1,800 MT of sugar cane are classified as small scale growers.
+Large scale growers refers to all growers producing above 1,800 Metric Tons (MT) of sugar cane per season, and all growers producing less than 1,800 MT of sugar cane are classified as small scale growers.
 Typically, small scale growers have less than 30 hectares, and the majority of small scale farmers in the communal areas have less than 1 hectare.
-In total there are approximately 21,500 registered sugar cane growers in South Africa, comprising of 1,300 large scale growers and 20,200 small scale growers.
-Both large scale and small scale farmers are required to sign a sugarcane supply agreement with a specific sugar mill to guarantee that they will supply the respective mill and that their sugar cane deliveries will be accepted.
+In total there are approximately 22,950 registered sugar cane growers in South Africa, comprising of 1,369 large scale growers and 21,581 small scale growers.
+Both large scale and small scale farmers are required to sign a sugarcane supply agreement with a specific sugar mill to guarantee that they will supply the respective mill and that their sugar cane deliveries will be accepted if they meet the agreed quality standards.